Uniper-Digital-Trading/inner-source-framework/Uniper-Inner-Source-License.md

 This license text is licensed under a "[Creative Commons Attribution 4.0 International License](http://creativecommons.org/licenses/by/4.0/)" (CC-BY 4.0), see http://creativecommons.org/licenses/by/4.0/ for the full license text.

 You may copy and adapt this license text for your own use as long as you use the Uniper trademark and "Uniper" only within Uniper.
-If you adapt the material for use outside Uniper, you must replace or remove all mentions of Uniper and Uniper.
+If you adapt the material for use outside Uniper, you must replace or remove all mentions of Uniper.
 Modified versions of the license text must be clearly identified as modified versions.

-Parts of the text of this license are based on the EU Public License (EUPL) v1.2 and this license is based on the [Deutsche Bahn Open Source License ("DBISL")](https://github.com/dbsystel/open-source-policies/blob/master/DB-Inner-Source-License.md)
+This license is modified based on the [Deutsche Bahn Open Source License ("DBISL")](https://github.com/dbsystel/open-source-policies/blob/master/DB-Inner-Source-License.md).
+Parts of the text of the original license are based on the EU Public License (EUPL) v1.2.